ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-5-3.md

-Chapter 5: Implementing and Evaluating Solutions: Examples of Individuals Who Successfully Implemented and Evaluated Solutions
+Examples of Individuals Who Successfully Implemented and Evaluated Solutions
 ==============================================================================================================================

 Effective problem-solving requires not only generating solutions but also implementing and evaluating them.
 In this chapter, we will explore examples of individuals who successfully implemented and evaluated solutions to complex problems.